ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 degrades on other works until trained there.
 They are rarely trained on other kinds of work because the training data isn't there.

-But there's a fundamental flaw with the that each word can be given a correct pos tag.
+Furthermore, there's a fundamental flaw with the idea that each word can be given a correct pos tag.
 Idioms are not addressed.
 For example: the idiom _until recently_ is an adverb idiom.
 Yet under normal pos-taggers it becomes a preposition and an adverb.
 So where is the object of the preposition?
 But hey, at least it's one of the words is right.

-More than is a particularly interesting combo. _More than one ate meat_.
-They label _more_ an adjective and than a preposition/conjunction while they correctly label the subject as one and the noun phrase contains a quantifier phrase.
+`More than` is a particularly interesting combo. _More than one ate meat_.
+They label _more_ an adjective and _than_ a preposition/conjunction while they correctly label the subject as one and the noun phrase contains a quantifier phrase.
 What about _they sold more than 150 units_.
 The word than is either a preposition or a subordinate conjunction under some pos-taggers.
-But more than is also an idiom whose composite pos would be as a quantifier.
+But more than is also an idiom whose composite postag would be as a quantifier.

 Quantifiers join articles and determiners as something that comes before a noun (_all children_) and denote quantity.
 Then mix that with being allowed to omit